steveokard/BarkPack-1/notes/former_eras.md

 The Deviant era is the first era.
 It's when I came up with a range of comedic web comics from slice-of-life or shout outs to real life that were published on DeviantART.
 It was originally dubbed The Furry Blue DJ era, due to Zack's initial career as a DJ, and included only a small subset of comics.
 This has been retroactively changed because that never amounted to anything within the comics themselves and would later evolved into Z's Shorty Mnaga.

+Many characters were created during this era.
+Only Saveli Cornell, originally known as Dr. Puppy and his robot companion made it into the Casey Universe era.
+Saveli and his companion were part of random comic and flash animation called Attack of the Video Games - yes, it's exactly what says on the tin.
+It was created during my time at a religious private school I had to assumed many wouldn't understand the cultural references of my comics, nor did I want to explain Fair Use to them in regards to me using other people's characters that they never heard of.
+The comic was relatively finished but I never got around to finish the second part of the animation.

 ## Casey Universe era